-I am very proud to join a school whose culture is welcoming and caring to all where all staff are energetically doing our best to give each of our diverse students the opportunities to succeed in their own way, We’re not perfect, and we always have to keep learning, but we are open to challenges and we tackle them with a “can do” attitude.
+I am very proud to be a part of a school whose culture is welcoming and caring to all where all staff are energetically doing our best to give each of our diverse students the opportunities to succeed in their own way, We’re not perfect, and we always have to keep learning, but we are open to challenges and we tackle them with a “can do” attitude.
 I will continue to develop this culture and work hard with our staff to do so.

 Our vision is to be The Heart of Learning in our Thriving Community.
 As the biggest school on the West Coast, with over 80% of this district’s rangatahi learning with us, we recognise that it is our responsibility to engage every student in learning for life.
 In this way, by giving each one a positive experience of learning, we should play a key role in our whole community thriving.

 Our values guide how we work well together by giving us priorities:

 Learning is at the heart of what we do at Greymouth High School.
 It is about us working together and learning from each other.
 We want to have a learning community where we are all learners and we are all teachers.
 All of us find some things easier than other things and it is about trying your best in and out of class.
 We all need to challenge ourselves to do a little bit better each time!
 Our teachers have high aspirations for every learner and we want every learner to have high aspirations for themselves.

 Respect for ourselves, for each other, for our guests and for our environment is essential for any community’s success

 I expect that everyone should treat each other with respect and kindness regardless of their gender, sexuality, ethnicity, neuro diversity or abilities.
 We are all different and these differences should be respected.
 We want Greymouth High School to be a safe and inclusive culture where diversity is valued.
 I also acknowledge the role of mana whenua Ngāti Waewae in setting the tikanga for our area and I thank them for supporting myself, our senior leadership team, staff and students.

 Community is key for us – we represent our community and we influence our community